MilesCranmer/bnn_chaos_model/README.md

 # bnn_chaos_model
-Model and training code for Bayesian neural network for compact planetary instability
+Model and training code for Bayesian neural network for compact planetary instability.

+For an easy-to-use API implementing a trained version of this model, check out [spock](https://github.com/dtamayo/spock)!

 # Running